alexdremov/SwiftYFinance/README.md

     <img src="SwiftYFinance/Assets/preview.gif" width="600px" style="margin: auto">
 </section>

+*You asked about this beautiful chart in the preview gif: [AlexRoar/BeautyChart](https://github.com/AlexRoar/BeautyChart)*

 ## Requirements

 I used Swift 5.0 and backward compatibility is not guranteed.
 IOS 13+